johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-keystate-02.md

 could allow an attacker to disrupt the synchronization.
 Secure transport alternatives exist in {{!RFC8094}} and {{!RFC8484}}.

-# IANA Considerations.
+# IANA Considerations

 ## New KeyState EDNS Option

-This document defines a new EDNS(0) option, entitled "KeyState", assigned a value of TBD "DNS EDNS0 Option Codes (OPT)" registry
+This document defines a new EDNS(0) option, entitled "KeyState", assigned a value of TBD in the "DNS EDNS0 Option Codes (OPT)" registry

    | Value | Name               | Status   | Reference          |